OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

    **IMPORTANT:**
    Make sure the MariaDB_/MySQL_ database disk space (typically ``/var/lib/mysql``) is **at least twice** as big as the normal usage in this folder, see :ref:`database_disk_space`.
+   If this is not the case, you must expand the filesystem's disk space sufficiently before beginning the upgrade!
+   Verify that the disk space usage is well below 50% with ``df -Ph``.

    **IMPORTANT:**
    Reading in the database dump may take **many minutes** or even **several hours**